atpalmer-clibs/jval/README.md

-# jtypes
+# jval

 This is a C library for representing JSON data structures.

-`main.c` imports `jtypes.h` and creates a data structure similar to the following:
+`main.c` imports `jval/jval.h` and creates a data structure similar to the following:

 ```
     {